Example: Chat App

 Privacy Boundary

-If executive oversight is required, the CEO must be added by an Engineering admin — or policy can require a separate compliance context with its own governance.
+If executive oversight is required, the CEO must be added to the relevant subgroup by its admin — or policy can require a separate compliance context with its own governance.
 The platform keeps structural hierarchy and confidentiality orthogonal by design.